Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/static.rst

 .. note:: bpy Access

-   Note that most of these properties are accessible through the non- BGE scripting API via ``bpy.data.objects["ObjectName"].game``, which is of type ``bpy.types.GameObjectSetting``.
+   Note that, most of these properties are accessible through the non-BGE scripting API via ``bpy.data.objects["ObjectName"].game``, which is of type ``bpy.types.GameObjectSetting``.
 This is useful, for example, to set a range of objects to have gradated values via a for-loop.